Granitecosmos/ModularPowerArmor/README.md

 The rest of the textures included are vanilla textures.

 ## Compatibility
-This mod isn't compatible with any other mod that changes:
+Since A17, this mod should be compatible with any other.
+It uses xpathing and patching to slightly change:
-- Vanilla Power Armor
+- Vanilla Power Armor recipe
-- The Mechanoid race
+- Mechanoid disassembly drops

-Anything else should be compatible.
+Since patching happens after all the defs are loaded, unless another mod changes these exact same things via patching, everything should be ok.

 ## Changelog
 Version 1.0.16.0.0
 - Initial release

+Version 1.0.17b.0.0
+- Updated for A17b
+- Switched to patching for editing vanilla defs